View over Lake Thun from Thun Castle

 11. Lakeside villages and mountainside hamlets

-Pretty villages line the shores of Lake Thun.
+Pretty villages like Merlingen (pictured), line the shores of Lake Thun.

 As you travel around the lake, whether by car, train or boat, you’ll pass a number of lovely lakeside villages, most of which warrant a visit.